-If it becomes necessary to power off the KN1108v / KN1116v, or if the switch loses power and needs to be restarted, wait 10 seconds before powering it back on.
+If it becomes necessary to power off the switch, or if the switch loses power and needs to be restarted, wait 30 seconds before powering it back on.
 The servers should not be affected by this, but if any of them should fail, simply restart them.